Fr3shlama/RandomDrops/README.md

 #### Installation
 1. Head over to [Releases](https://github.com/Fr3shlama/RandomDrops/releases/) and download the latest plugin jar.
 1. Drop the jar file into the plugins folder of your spigot server.
+(Tested on 1.15.1)